Predicting the mechanical properties of spring networks: Results

-{Additionally, we can directly visualize the network response.
-By calculating $\delta g_{\mu\nu} = W^{\alpha\beta}_{\mu\nu}\Delta g_{\alpha\beta}$, we may find the response of each triangulated region.
-An example of the visualization may be found in inset of right image in Fig. \ref{fig: WOW!}.
+{Additionally, the network response can be computed and visualized. {Ideally we would like to quantify the elements of $W^{\mu\nu\alpha\beta}_{(s)}$ as they are the basic quantities.
+However, for simplicity, we opted for quantifying the "local metric "response} $\delta g_{\mu\nu} = W^{\alpha\beta}_{\mu\nu}\Delta g_{\alpha\beta}$.
+An example of the visualization may be found in inset of right image in Fig. \ref{fig: WOW!} {for the case of $\eta=0.3$}.
 Most notably, it is clear that the change in Poisson's ratio is related to the response of high aspect-ratio triangles that occur randomly via the process described.
-In these triangles one of the edges is exceptionally short, and given the uniform spring constant distribution used, this translates to lower local rigidity value which intuitively means stronger response.
+In these triangles one of the edges is exceptionally short. {Since all the spring have the same spring constant,} this translates to lower local rigidity value which intuitively means stronger response.
 To quantify the total response of a network, we calculated the eigenvalues of the response coefficients $\frac{\delta g_{\mu\nu}}{\epsilon}$ of each triangle, then averaged the determinant ($D = \det \frac{\delta g_{\mu\nu}}{\epsilon}$) and the square of the trace ($T^2 = \left(\Tr \frac{\delta g_{\mu\nu}}{\epsilon}\right)^2$) (as the average of the trace by definition vanishes over the whole network).
-These are plotted on the right side of fig. \ref{fig: WOW!}.}
+These are plotted on the right side of Fig. \ref{fig: WOW!}.}